Homological sections of Lie algebroids: Homological sections and inner Q-algebroids

 \begin{definition} Let $s \in \Sec_1(A)$ and $r \in \Sec_1(B)$ be two odd sections of the vector bundles $A$ and $B$, respectively.
 Furthermore, let $\Phi: A \rightarrow B$ be a morphisms of vector bundles.
 Then $s$ and $r$ are said to be \emph{$\Phi$-related} if and only if

 \end{definition} Locally we see that

 thus we require

-\begin{definition} Let $(A, q_A)$ and $(B, q_B)$ be QLAs.
-Then a vector bundle morphism $\Phi : A \rightarrow B$ is a \emph{morphism of Q-Lie algebroids} if and only if \begin{enumerate} \item $\Phi$ is a Lie algebroid morphism, and \item $q_A$ and $q_B$ are $\Phi$-related. \end{enumerate} \end{definition} Evidently, we can compose morphisms of QLAs and so we can define the category of Q-Lie algebroids in the obvious way.
-The notion of an isomoprhism of QLAs is clear.
+\begin{definition} Let $(A, q_A)$ and $(B, q_B)$ be { IQAs}.
+Then a vector bundle morphism $\Phi : A \rightarrow B$ is a \emph{morphism of { inner Q-algebroids}} if and only if \begin{enumerate} \item $\Phi$ is a Lie algebroid morphism, and \item $q_A$ and $q_B$ are $\Phi$-related. \end{enumerate} \end{definition} Evidently, we can compose morphisms of { IQAs} and so we can define the category of { inner Q-algebroids} in the obvious way.
+The notion of an isomoprhism of { IQAs} is clear.
 We remind the reader that a morphism of Lie algebroids intertwines the respective anchor maps and that in local coordinates this condition is expressed as